By ETHEL G. HOFMAN

 Preheat oven to 350 degrees.

-Spray a loaf pan (approx. 8x4x2 inches) with nonstick cooking spray.
-Line bottom with wax paper.
+Spray a 12-cup Bundt pan with nonstick cooking spray.

 Ethel G. Hofman is a syndicated American Jewish food and travel columnist, author and culinary consultant.